 Currently, the Tropical Public Health Service in Cairns runs an Asian Tiger mosquito control program in the Torres Strait.The mozzies used to be found in significant numbers on Thursday and Horn islands, but are now rarely seen there.
 But one was found recently on a ship in Cairns, and they’re routinely present in near neighbours Papua New Guinea and Solomon Islands.
 If they get established on the Australian mainland, they will spread, and scientists tell us that will require major new control strategies at local, state and federal level.

-LISTEN Click on the red arrow to hear Professor Scott Ritchie of James Cook University Cairns and Dr Greg Devine of the Tropical Public Health Service Cairns talk about the current program and make the case for it to continue.
+Listen to Professor Scott Ritchie of James Cook University Cairns and Dr Greg Devine of the Tropical Public Health Service Cairns talk about the current program and make the case for it to continue.

-LISTEN Click on the red arrow to hear Scott & Greg talk about the current Dengue outbreaks in Cairns and some the programs to control the spread of the disease
+Listen to Scott & Greg talk about the current Dengue outbreaks in Cairns and some the programs to control the spread of the disease.

 Scott Ritchie is a member of the Aedes albopictus technical advisory committee and the National Arbovirus and Malaria Advisory Committee..